 Significantly, Farage’s last straw with the Tories came when Prime Minister John Major signed the Maastricht Treaty in 1992.
 A year later Nigel founded UKIP and became its leader.

-Looking something like a thoroughly-decent chap on the sidelines of a PG Wodehouse novel, Nigel Farage has become hugely popular with almost everyone not called Cameron or Clegg.
+Looking something like a thoroughly-decent chap on the sidelines of a PG Wodehouse novel, Nigel Farage has become hugely popular with almost anyone who’s not called Cameron or Clegg.
 He received the ultimate right-wing bloke’s accolade earlier this year when Boris Johnson described him as “a rather engaging geezer”.

 As leader of his party, Nigel has a huge approval rating.
 Something like Nick Clegg’s before the last general election.
 This rather suggests that to be popular, it helps if people don’t know what you stand for – or what you don’t stand for.

 If you ask anyone in Britain what UKIP’s policies are, they’ll know.
 At least the headlines.
-“Get us out of Europe!” would be the cry, perhaps with the addendum, “and put a stop to all these foreign scroungers coming over here and *nicking our jobs/ *living on benefits” (delete as applicable).
+“Get us out of Europe!” is the cry.
+Perhaps with the addendum, “and put a stop to all these foreign scroungers coming over here and *nicking our jobs/ *living on benefits” (delete as applicable).

 All people seem to know about UKIP has to do with getting out of Europe and banning immigration.
 What else do they propose to do when they assume power, as they surely must now that media giant Des Lynam is backing them?

-Based on what’s being searched for on Google.co.uk (see screenshot above), these are the 10 burning questions the British public want answered about Britain’s most popular fringe party (well, England’s… but let’s not split hairs):
+What are people searching for on Google.co.uk (see screenshot)?
+These are the 10 burning questions the British public want answers about Britain’s most popular fringe party (well, England’s… but let’s not split hairs):

 - Is UKIP racist?
 According to the Oxford English Dictionary, “a racist is a person who believes that a particular race is superior to another”.
 Their website may state: “UKIP is a patriotic party that believes in putting Britain first” but as the British are not a race, it would clearly be libellous to accuse UKIP of racism.
 Their policies on immigration and Europe may attract some “clowns and nutters” with racist opinions, but that’s clearly not UKIP’s fault, just as you can’t blame armaments manufacturers if their products are used to bash people over the head.